CM-IV/2025_website/src/content/blog/my-custom-stm32-pcb.md

 ## Introduction

 A few months ago, my embedded systems experience was limited to collecting temperature and accelerometer data on an ESP32-C3 dev board using Rust.
-Coming from a computer science background, I had written plenty of C++ code and JavaScript in my first jobs out of college, but hardware always felt like a black box—until I decided to pry it open.
-Rust’s strict compiler and fearless concurrency made embedded development less intimidating; I no longer worried about corrupting memory with bad pointers or deadlocking my ISRs.
-However, working with pre-built development boards only showed me half the picture.
+Coming from a computer science background, I had written plenty of C++ code and JavaScript in my first jobs out of college, but aside from school studies I didn't know much about the hardware side of things.
+I noticed the ESP32-C3-DevKit-RUST-1 dev board and decided try it out, but working with pre-built development boards only showed me half the picture.

 I wanted to understand the *why* behind the hardware: Why does I²C require pull-up resistors?
 Why does my carefully written Rust code fail when the PCB layout is flawed?
 To answer these questions, I embarked on designing my own 2-layer STM32F103 breakout board in KiCAD 9 (on GNU/Linux, of course).
 The board includes pinouts for SWD, UART, I²C, and GPIO.
 This journey was a crash course in humility, teaching me that schematic optimism is no match for LCSC’s inventory constraints.
 Footprint reviews and BOM checks aren’t just best practices—they’re the difference between a functional PCB and hours of frustration with a soldering iron.